mycroft/weblog/content/posts/first-steps-with-zig.md

     }
 ```

-It semes this does the job.
+It seems this does the job.

 Last, I'm not really comfortable with the allocator.
 I'm afraid that something leaks.
 To check if nothing is wrong, I'll use `GeneralPurposeAllocator` to check possible leak or errors.
 Make sure to replace all `std.heap.page_allocator` with `allocator`: